-- 1. The council now has very high quality2 stock condition data (90% being actual data rather than projected).
+- 1. The council now has very high quality stock condition data (90% being actual data rather than projected).
 This has allowed the council to classify its housing into core and non-core stock in accordance with the housing asset strategy, to ensure that major investment is targeted at only core stock. - 2.
 The changes to the financing of the Housing Revenue Account (HRA) under self financing has for the first time provided real choices for tenants and the Council in what level of investment is carried out and will lead to the development of the first new Council houses to be built in the city for 25 years. - 3.
-The extension of the NPS joint venture will create opportunities for the Council and property staff moving into the Joint Venture and these opportunities need to be captured and considered over the coming year. - 4.
+The extension of the NPS joint venture is creating opportunities for the Council and property staff moving into the Joint Venture and these opportunities need to be captured and considered over the coming year. - 4.
 The recently let housing responsive contract will allow, after a period of settling down, the service to tenants to be reviewed and improvements and efficiencies to be considered. - 5.
 Changes to the HRA financing (self financing) will allow a further review of the housing asset strategy to ensure that we are making best use of the assets we have and potentially allow for larger redevelopment schemes to be considered. - 6.
-New build will present opportunities to improve the overall performance of the housing stock (i.e. SAP rating) and provide modern accommodation for tenants.
+New build will present opportunities to improve the overall performance of the housing stock (i.e. SAP rating) and provide modern accommodation for tenants. - 7.
+The sheltered housing review will allow the current low demand for some sheltered schemes to be addressed and potentially provide opportunities to improve and adapt these schemes for other uses.

-Audited and verified by Savills in September 2011 who commented that: "The stock condition survey methodology is to a high standard and is managed and maintained by experienced staff.
+&lt;sup>2 Audited and verified by Savills in September 2011 who commented that: "The stock condition survey methodology is to a high standard and is managed and maintained by experienced staff.
 As a result there are no structural changes that are required.
-The data is stored on a market leading asset management system and the Council are amongst the most knowledgeable users we have experienced".
+The data is stored on a market leading asset management system and the Council are amongst the most knowledgeable users we have experienced"